mozilla/glean.js/ARCHITECTURE.md

 imported per file.

 The Qt/QML entry point is the different one here.
-QML packages cannot be easily consumed through npm, so the QML entry point imports all of Glean's modules and exposes it through this entrypoint.
+QML packages cannot be easily consumed through npm, so the QML entry point imports all of Glean's modules and exposes it through this entry point.
 That is what is done on the `qt.ts` file.
 The `qt.js` file is the file QML users actually interact with, it includes specific QML semantics and is copied to the final destination folder of the QML package as-is after Glean.js is compiled for the QML target.
 (See `bin/prepare-qml-module.sh` for more